asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

         $ref: '#/channels/root' `}
 </CodeBlock>

-Putting all this together, we have our AsyncAPI document ready to go!
+Putting all this together, you have your AsyncAPI document ready to go!
 <CodeBlock language="yaml">
 {`asyncapi: 3.0.0
 info: